sanko/infix/README.md

-# infix: A Modern, JIT-Powered FFI Library for C
+# infix: JIT-Powered FFI

 **`infix`** is a lightweight, dependency-free Foreign Function Interface (FFI) library for C17.
-It uses Just-In-Time (JIT) compilation to dynamically generate machine code "trampolines," allowing you to call functions and create callbacks for any C-compatible ABI without writing a single line of assembly.
+It uses Just-In-Time (JIT) compilation to dynamically generate incredibly fast machine code "trampolines," allowing you to call functions and create callbacks for any C-compatible ABI without writing a single line of assembly.

-At its core, `infix` provides two powerful APIs: a low-level Core API for fine-grained control over type definitions, and a high-level Signature API that can parse a human-readable string like `"{i,d*},c*=>i"` into a fully functional FFI call.
-This makes it an ideal tool for embedding scripting languages, creating plugin systems, or simply simplifying complex C interoperability tasks.
+At its core, `infix` provides two powerful APIs: a low-level Manual API for fine-grained control, and a high-level Signature API that can parse a human-readable string like "`{i,d*},c*=>i`" into a fully functional FFI call.
+This makes it an ideal tool for embedding scripting languages, creating plugin systems, or simplifying complex C interoperability tasks.

-##  Features

-`infix` is engineered around three core principles: **Power**, **Security**, and **Simplicity**.

-#### Core Capabilities
-*   **Forward Calls:** Call any C function pointer dynamically, with full support for complex arguments (structs, unions, arrays) and variadic functions.
-The library correctly marshals arguments according to the target ABI.
-*   **Reverse Calls (Callbacks):** Generate native, C-callable function pointers from custom handlers.
-The callback mechanism is thread-safe, re-entrant, and fully supports variadic function signatures, making it suitable for high-performance asynchronous systems.
-*   **Rich Type System:** Provides comprehensive support for all standard C types, including primitives (`int`, `double`), pointers, structs, unions, and fixed-size arrays.

-#### High-Level Abstraction
-*   **Convenient Signature API:** Define entire C function signatures—including nested structs, packed layouts, and function pointers—using a simple and expressive string-based language.
-*   **Powerful Parser:** The signature parser can be used directly for advanced applications beyond FFI, such as data marshalling, serialization, or dynamic type inspection.

-#### Security & Performance
-*   **Secure by Design:** `infix` adheres to strict security principles, validated through extensive testing:
-    *   **W^X (Write XOR Execute):** Enforces that memory pages are never writable and executable simultaneously.
-    *   **Overflow Hardening:** The type system and parser are protected against integer overflows from malformed or malicious inputs.
-    *   **Use-After-Free Protection:** Freed trampolines are converted into inaccessible guard pages, ensuring calls to dangling pointers result in a safe, immediate crash.
-    *   **Read-Only Contexts:** Callback context data is made read-only after initialization to protect against runtime memory corruption attacks.
-*   **Performance Optimized:** A custom arena allocator minimizes the overhead of trampoline generation by replacing thousands of potential `malloc` calls with simple, contiguous pointer bumps.

-#### Portability & Integration
-*   **Cross-Platform ABI Support:** Correctly handles calling conventions across multiple architectures and operating systems:
-    *   **x86-64:** System V (Linux, macOS, BSD) and Windows x64.
-    *   **AArch64 (ARM64):** Standard AAPCS64 (Linux, BSD, Android/Termux), including specific variants for Apple and Windows on ARM.
-    * Other architectures should be easy to integrate.
-See [internals.md](docs/internals.md).
-*   **Zero Dependencies & Simple Integration:** As a single-header library, integration is trivial.
-Add `infix.h` to your project's includes and compile the core `.c` files.

-##  Quick Start: Calling `printf`
+## Quick Start: Hello, World

-This example demonstrates how to call the standard library's `printf` function, which has a variadic signature, using the Signature API.
+Here is a complete example of calling the standard C library function `puts` to print a message.

 ```c
 #include <infix.h>